makerdao/auction-keeper/README.md

 done
 ```

+And then execute `chmod +x model.sh`.

 ### 3) Run collateral auction-keeper

-This will start a collateral auction-keeper for collateral type `ETH-A` using `model.sh` as the bidding model.
+This will start a collateral `auction-keeper` for collateral type `ETH-A` using `model.sh` as the bidding model.
 The keeper will use the Ethereum node at
 `rpc-host` and use the `eth-from` Ethereum account, from keystore `keystore`.
-The keystore password will be asked upon startup.
+The keystore password will be required upon startup.
-`ALL` system coin owned by `eth-from` will be `join`ed and available for bidding on fixed discount auctions.
-By default, collateral won in auction will be `exit`ed to your account upon keeper exit.
+`ALL` system coins owned by `eth-from` will be `join`ed and available for bidding on fixed discount auctions.
+By default, collateral won in auctions will be `exit`ed to your account upon keeper exit.
 ```
 bin/auction-keeper \
         --type collateral \